If you’re a student, it’s never been more important that you know where each party stands on education issues in the 2016 election.

 - The Environment

 More than 60% of Americans are concerned about global warming, according to Gallup.
-But that’s not the only environmental issue up for debate in the 2016 election.
-Each party also has strong opinions about renewable energy, drilling on protected lands and more.
+But that’s not the only environmental issue up for debate.
+Each party also has strong opinions about renewable energy, drilling on protected lands, and more.

 How do we preserve the environment for future generations?